YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 ## Changelog as of last major update (05/03/2022)

 - Added ROC Anshan and Changchun, as well as SN Kyiv and Kronshtadt.
+Also Volga!
 - Finally added USS Anchorage and IJN Hakuryuu.
-- VOLGA STILL PENDING due to her barrage being probably borked (she has Essex's, which SHOULD NOT be intentional).
-If not fixed by next maintenance, it will be assumed it'll stay and her entry will be written.

 <br/><br/>
 ---